Guardians vs. Astros Player Props Betting Odds

 Kwan Stats

-- Kwan enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .421 with a double, a triple, a home run, four walks and three RBI.
+- Kwan heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .421 with a double, a triple, a home run, three walks and two RBI.

 Kwan Recent Games